Bacardi Gifting Celebrates Sustainability Landmark

-(MENAFN- 3BL) HAMILTON, Bermuda, November 28, 2023 /3BL/ - Family-owned Bacardi has announced that it is not only cutting single-use plastic from its gift packs, it will also now reduce the number of cardboard gift boxes for some of its iconic brands.
+(MENAFN- AETOSWire) (BUSINESS WIRE ) -- Family-owned Bacardi has announced that it is not only cutting single-use plastic from its gift packs, it will also now reduce the number of cardboard gift boxes for some of its iconic brands.

 Four years ago, Bacardi set itself the ambitious goal of removing 100% of the single-use plastic from its gifting range by the end of 2023.
 Thanks to innovative new designs, the company has successfully removed almost 275 tons of single-use plastic used annually.